Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Introduction

+that is, via the Jacobians of $\mu_0$ and $\mu_1$, and rejection regions given by \eqref{yokon} and \eqref{yuo}.
+We say the sample size goes to infinity when we take the limit $n\to \infty$ in expression \eqref{smart}.
+We point out that the terminology {\it sampling} in generally refers to the case where the sample is obtained via an independent process (which is not the case here).

+Some of the results in \cite{LLV} for Bayes posterior convergence are based on the measure of cylinder sets.
+Here the dynamical tests are based on the Jacobians.

 The paper is organized as follows: in Section \ref{HypoTest} we present the basic idea of two simple hypotheses test in the thermodynamical formalism sense, where the definition of the \emph{type I} and \emph{type II errors} are stated.
 In Section \ref{LDP}, Large Deviation properties and some basic results are presented.
-The Neyman-Pearson hypotheses test and its main result are considered in Section \ref{NP}.
+The Neyman-Pearson Lemma is the main result in Section \ref{NP}.
 The Min-Max hypotheses test is presented in Section \ref{MinMax}, while the Bayesian hypotheses test is in Section \ref{Bayes}.
 Finally, Section \ref{Example} presents an example based on the Min-Max hypotheses test.

+We point out that when showing optimality in Section \ref{NP} (the claim of Theorem A), when $n \to \infty$, for our version of the dynamical Neyman-Pearson Lemma, we compare a test with others in the same class (and not with respect to the universe of all possible tests).
+However, we will be able to present the explicit coefficient of exponential decay to zero of wrong decisions, when $n \to \infty$, in terms of the Legendre transform of the Pressure function.